5 Star Residential and Commercial Roofing

 Proper Nailing Patterns

-Using six nails per shingle instead of four, placed in the manufacturer's recommended nailing zone, dramatically improves hold strength.
-This single upgrade can mean the difference between a roof that survives a 70 mph gust and one that does not.
+Six nails per shingle instead of four, placed inside the GAF or CertainTeed manufacturer nailing zone, meaningfully improves hold strength on architectural asphalt.
+This single upgrade can mean the difference between a roof that survives a 70-mph Panhandle gust and one that loses a slope.
+We install six-nail patterns by default on every reroof.

 Wind-Rated Materials